-- 1. Satisfactorily complete all academic courses outlined in their program of study. - Pass the general knowledge, professional education, and subject area examination portions of the Florida Teacher Certification Examinations (FTCE) before completing EDU 4090F.
+- 1. Satisfactorily complete all academic courses outlined in their program of study. - 2.
+Pass the general knowledge, professional education, and subject area examination portions of the Florida Teacher Certification Examinations (FTCE) before enrolling in EDU 4090F.

 SMALL CLASSES

 A course with fewer than 10 students enrolled at the beginning of the semester may be canceled.